 Set an hour of your time to shape out and assemble the bocconotti.

-Break off a tablespoon of dough at a time and form into a ball.
+When your tins are well greased, break off a tablespoon of dough at a time and form into a ball.

 Press the shaped dough ball into the mini tart mold and up against the edges.